hanli2018/learnGit/readme.txt

-Git is a version cintrol system
+Git is a distributed version cintrol system
 Git is free software